Sources: US prepares charges against WikiLeaks' Assange

 "Quite simply, our motive is identical to that claimed by the New York Times and The Post -- to publish newsworthy content," Assange wrote in a recent op-ed in The Washington Post.
 "Consistent with the U.S. Constitution, we publish material that we can confirm to be true irrespective of whether sources came by that truth legally or have the right to release it to the media.
 And we strive to mitigate legitimate concerns, for example by using redaction to protect the identities of at-risk intelligence agents."

-In his speech last week, Pompeo rejected that characterization and said Assange is afforded constitutional free speech protections.
+In his speech last week, Pompeo rejected that characterization and said Assange should not be afforded constitutional free speech protections.

 "Julian Assange has no First Amendment freedoms.
 He's sitting in an Embassy in London.
 He's not a US citizen," Pompeo said.

-Note: This story has been updated to clarify Pompeo's comment about free speech protections.